 Why We Like It

-The Gskyer 70mm offers very good portability (fairly lightweight) and ease of use in a simple design.
-Gskyer has provided an acceptable build quality for the price, and the optics are glass and fully-coated.
-The accessories that come with the scope set it apart, and will make it more interesting for your kid.
-It comes with a the smartphone mount, wireless remote control, multiple eyepieces, Barlow lens, 5×24 finder scope, aluminum-alloy tripod, and carrying case.
+The Gskyer 70mm offers good portability (fairly lightweight) and ease of use in a simple design.
+Gskyer has provided an acceptable build quality for the price range.
+The optics are glass and fully-coated, while the accessories set it apart.
+These include a smartphone mount, wireless remote control, multiple eyepieces, Barlow lens, 5×24 finder scope, aluminum-alloy tripod, and carrying case.
 Overall, Gskyer has made a fantastic starter scope appropriate for kids or beginners.

 Pros